-All reasonable steps to recover the debt have been taken, and therefore where write off is recommended it is the only course of action that is left available.
+All reasonable steps to recover outstanding debt have been undertaken, and therefore where write off is recommended it is the only course of action that is left available to the Council.

-If the Council wishes to pursue debts for bankruptcy proceeding, it will follow the agreed and published recovery policy that covers this.
+If the Council wishes to pursue debts for bankruptcy proceedings, it will follow the agreed and published recovery policy that covers this.